Get to know the photo book "The Most Beautiful Trails of Patagonia"

 Paddling with whales and dolphins in Brazil

-UPDATE: This article reports the encounter with whales and dolphins that I had on 05/23/2021 and was published on 05/30/2021.
-A few hours after I published, I found a whale again and it was even more exciting because it jumped right next to my kayak, as you can see in the paragraphs at the end of the article.
+UPDATE: The first parto of this article reports on the encounter with whales and dolphins that I had on 05/23/2021.
+A week later I encountered a whale again and it was even more exciting because it jumped right next to my kayak, as you can see in the second part of the article.
+The third part is about an encounter with two whales that happened in the winter of 2024.
+I encountered whales during two other paddles in the winter of 2023, but as I couldn’t do any images, I won’t describe the sightings in the article.

 From 2016 onwards, sightings of humpback whales have been increasingly frequent in São Sebastião and Ilhabela during autumn and winter, when they flee from the polar waters to the Brazilian coast in search of warm waters to breed and give birth.